 Amazon is moving more towards brands, rather than nameless whitelabel sellers.
 This means it’s definitely to your advantage to do this, and enroll your brand in Brand Registry.

 Brand Registry also helps you protect your products against counterfeiters.
 Bad actors can damage your brand name and product listings easily, if you’re not prepared.
+More about this topic: Amazon brand registry eligibility requirements.

 Make Your Products Prime-Eligible